Skip to Content Accessibility Information

 • Reimbursable employers (government entities and certain non-profit organizations) may choose to reimburse the state for benefits charged against their account, instead of paying quarterly UI taxes.

-Contributory employers are assigned one of three different types of tax rates listed below.
+Contributory employers are assigned one of three different types of tax rates.

-• New Account (also called New Employer) Rate - This rate is assigned to a new employer (an employer who is not yet eligible for an experience rate.
+• New Account Rate - This rate is assigned to a new employer (an employer who is not yet eligible for an experience rate.
 See below).
-The new employer tax rate is determined by averaging the rates among all employers in the state (during the last five years).
+The new account rate (also called new employer rate) is determined by averaging the rates among all employers in the state (during the last five years).

-Note: New employers in the construction industry that are headquartered in another state are not assigned a typical new account rate.
-Instead, they are assigned the average rate for the construction industry in Maryland.
+Note: New employers in the construction industry that are headquartered in another state are assigned the average rate for the construction industry in Maryland (not the typical new account rate).

-• Standard Rate - This rate is assigned to an employer who is eligible for an earned rate, but has no taxable wages in a year because the employer failed to file quarterly tax and wage reports.
-The standard rate is the highest rate on the tax table in effect in a given year.
+• Standard Rate - The standard rate is the highest rate on the tax table.
+This rate is assigned to an employer who is eligible for an earned rate, but has no taxable wages in a year because the employer failed to file quarterly tax and wage reports.

 3. How are experience tax rates calculated?

-For employers who are eligible for an experience rate, the tax rate is determined by the employer’s benefit ratio and the tax table in effect for the year.
+An employer’s experience rate is determined by the employer’s benefit ratio and the tax table in effect for the year.

-The Maryland Division of Unemployment Insurance (DUI) determines an employer’s benefit ratio by dividing the employer’s benefit charges by their taxable wages (from the three fiscal years preceding the July 1 computation date).
+An employer’s benefit ratio is determined by dividing the employer’s benefit charges by their taxable wages (from the three fiscal years before the computation date).

-The computation date is always the July 1 date before the calendar year for which the rate is assigned.
-Example: The computation date for calendar year 2020 was July 1, 2019.
+The computation date is the July 1 date before the calendar year for which the rate is assigned.
+Example: The computation date for 2020 was July 1, 2019.
 Fiscal years 2017, 2018, and 2019 were used to determine an employer’s 2020 experience tax rate.

 Fiscal Year Time Period